danielhstahl/testgrc/README.md

 ## How to contribute

+### Issues
 * If there is a problem with the GUI (cosmetic or functional) please specify the browser in the issue.

+### Pull Requests
 * Pull requests must have unit tests for new functionality.
 This project uses [Jest](https://facebook.github.io/jest/).
+* The project uses [recompose](https://github.com/acdlite/recompose) to faciliate functional testing and code readability and maintenance.
+Any new components must use the recompose framework OR be stateless components.

 # Below is boilerplate Create React App documentation